CITY OF SCOTTSDALE

 The U.S. Postal Service cannot automatically forward a ballot to another address.
-If you will be out of town this summer and would like to receive an early ballot for Scottsdale’s Primary/Special Election, you must register your alternate mailing address with Maricopa County Elections.
+If you will be out of town this summer and would like to receive an early ballot for the State's Primary Election, you must register your alternate mailing address with Maricopa County Elections.
 Your written request must include the following:

 Date of birth

 Alternate mailing address, signature, and a note giving Maricopa County permission to send your early ballot to the address provided

 Attn: Early Voting

 510 S. 3rd Avenue